Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

 ## Report Error
-*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.
+*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can use a tracer to locate errors easily.

 TROUBLE TICKET

-Name: Error in trial app: Get python jobs
+Name: Trial App Error

-Date:
+Date: 26.08.2025

-Subject:
+Subject: Operation get-python-jobs fails.
+The provided jobs endpoint is unreachable.

-Affected Area:
+Affected Area: Python script `reference-app/trial/app.py`.

 Severity: High

-Description:
+Description: As shown by the tracer span in the screenshot below, the trial application failed to establish a connection to url 'https://jobs.github.com/positions.json?description=python'.
 <img src="./answer-img/Jaeger Trial Service_Get Python Jobs.png"/>
 <img src="./answer-img/Jaeger Trace_Connection Refused.png"/>